-Council Regulation 834/2007 is the EU's general framework regulation that sets out rules for organic production and labeling.
-Commission Regulation 889/2008 sets out detailed rules for the implementation of Regulation 834/2007.
-A new EU Regulation on organic production and labelling of organic products was adopted in May of 2018 and it will enter into force on January 1, 2022.
+A new Regulation on organic production and labelling of organic products was adopted in 2018 and entered into force on January 1, 2022 (Regulation (EU) 2018/848).
 The entry into force of the Regulation, initially scheduled for 2021, was postponed due to the COVID-19 crisis and to give economic operators more time to prepare for the new rules.
-For more information about the new Organic Regulation, please see GAIN report "New EU Organic Regulation Entering Into Force in 2021 - Regulatory Update."
-(Please note that this report was published before the postponement and the dates included in the report were all postponed by a year.)

-The term "organic" and all its derivatives or diminutives such as "bio" and "eco" may be used only to label products that comply with EU organic production rules and if at least 95% of the ingredients of agricultural origin are organic.
-For products containing less than 95% organic ingredients, the term "organic" may be used only to indicate individual organic ingredients in the list of ingredients.
+The term "organic" and all its derivatives or diminutives such as "bio" and "eco" may be used only to label products that comply with EU organic production rules and if at least 95 percent of the ingredients of agricultural origin are organic.
+For products containing less than 95 percent organic ingredients, the term "organic" may be used only to indicate individual organic ingredients in the list of ingredients.
 When reference is made to the organic production method in the ingredients list, the total percentage of organic ingredients must be indicated.
-The Annex to Regulation 834/2007 lists the term "organic" in all the official EU languages.
+Products containing GMOs or produced with GMOs cannot be labeled as organic.